 Your lawyer can help you calculate your losses.
 They may encourage you to ask for economic and non-economic compensation.
 Your attorney can work with you to collect evidence that explains to a judge or jury why you should receive this amount.

-How Much Your TBI Case Is Worth
+How Much Is Your TBI Case Worth?

 What your traumatic brain injury case is worth depends on the facts.
 An injury to the brain may affect you long into the future.
 Your lawyer will account for this and other factors surrounding your injury to help you request a reasonable amount of damages.

 Your attorney may look at your medical bills, pay stubs, and other documents to analyze your losses.
-They may also consider if you will fully recover from your injury.
+They may also consider whether you will fully recover from your injury.
 There are times when a TBI causes permanent harm, and your attorney wants you to seek damages to make sure you are financially protected for many years to come.

-No matter how much money you request, you must prove an at-fault party was negligent to get this amount.
+No matter how much money you request, you must prove that an at-fault party was negligent to get this amount.
 To help you do so, your attorney may use eyewitness accounts to explain what happened that led to your accident and injury.
-They may also utilize medical expert testimony to show how your injury may impact your physical, mental, and emotional well-being moving forward.

 Brain Injury Wrongful Death Claim